zimaxnet/orb-game/orb_game.md

 ---

 ## 1. Purpose & Vision
 The **Orb Game Widget** is a lightweight, embeddable engagement tool that businesses can drop into their websites to increase dwell time and user satisfaction.
 Like LinkedIn's puzzle games, it provides a quick dopamine hit while users browse, encouraging them to stick around and explore more content.
-The widget learns from MongoDB Atlas memory storage across all sites, creating personalized experiences that adapt and improve over time.
+The widget learns from Azure Cosmos DB for MongoDB memory storage across all sites, creating personalized experiences that adapt and improve over time.

 **Key Goals:**
 - **2-5 minute engagement boost** per site visit